ZeeCoder/vk-elozetes/docs/notes2.md

 - Note how characters can pass through each tile for each tileset for the graphic designer
 - Make a custom game with the maps for the designer, with save files on each map.
 This way he can just swap things out to see how it works in game
 - Remove Kendel_ut Leida_ut while replacing the chars in the BS
+- Check if the dusk1 and dusk2 panoramas are used at all

 Graphic notes:
 - the left black tile for the "Tent" chip set has to be 000 pure black, as I'm using that for scenes where I want to hide everything.
 The other one to the right of it is the one that's actually used for tents.